Gugelhupf

-A Gugelhupf (also Kugelhupf, Guglhupf, Gugelhopf, [ˈɡuːɡl̩.hʊp͡f, -hɔp͡f, ˈkuːɡl̩-], and, in France, kouglof [kuɡlɔf], kougelhof, or kougelhopf) is a cake traditionally baked in a distinctive ring pan, similar to Bundt cake, but leavened with baker's yeast.
+A Gugelhupf (also Kugelhupf, Guglhupf, Gugelhopf, [ˈɡuːɡl̩.hʊp͡f, -hɔp͡f, ˈkuːɡl̩-], and, in France, kouglof [kuɡlɔf], kougelhof, or kougelhopf, in the Netherlands tulband, short for tulbandcake) is a cake traditionally baked in a distinctive ring mould, similar to Bundt cake, but leavened with baker's yeast.

 There are three main types: cocoa; plain with a hint of vanilla and lemon zest; and a marbled combination of the two.
-It is popular in a wide region of Central Europe particularly in southern Germany, Alsace, Austria, Switzerland, Romania, Croatia, Hungary, Bosnia, Serbia, Slovakia, Slovenia, Czech Republic, and Poland.
+It is especially popular as a traditional cake in Central Europe.
 In the cuisine of the Pennsylvania Dutch it is known as Deitscher Kuche (German cake).

 In late Medieval Austria, a Gugelhupf was served at major community events such as weddings, and was decorated with flowers, leaves, candles, and seasonal fruits.
 The name persisted through the Austro-Hungarian Empire, eventually becoming standardized in Viennese cookbooks as a refined, rich cake, flavored with rosewater and almond.
 Many regional variations exist, testifying to the widespread popularity of the Gugelhupf tradition.
-Several narratives claim the origin of the cake in Roman times with a spurious claim relating even further back to the Three Wise Men.
-The cake was popularized as a prestige pastry by Emperor Franz Joseph of Austria and was popularized in France by Marie-Antoinette.

 The Gugelhupf was the sweet chosen to represent Austria in the Café Europe initiative of the Austrian presidency of the European Union, on Europe Day 2006.

 Etymology

 The word's origin is disputed.

 The old, South German name combines the Middle High German words Gugel (see also gugel, a long-pointed hood) derived from Latin cucullus, meaning hood or bonnet, and Hupf, which literally means "to hop" or "to jump".
 The Brothers Grimm wrote that the hupf may be a reference to the "jumping" of the dough caused by the yeast, but no firm etymological evidence exists for this.
 The earliest known Gugelhupf recipe, in Marx Rumpolt's 1581 cookbook, describes a "Hat Cake" with the distinctive shape and ornamentation recommendation, suggesting a similarity or intentional imitation of the shape of a medieval hat.

 It is spelled kuglóf in Hungarian, kuglof (Cyrillic: куглоф) in Serbo-Croatian and Macedonian, Kugelhopf in Alsatian, kouglof in French and guguluf in Romanian.
 In Western Slovenia, it is also known as kuglof, and in Central and Eastern Slovenia, kugluh.

-In Upper Austria it is known as Wacker or Wacka.
+In Upper Austria, it is known as Wacker or Wacka.
 It is called bábovka in Czech and Slovak, and babka in Polish.
 In Slovenia, the standard word is šarkelj.